 That they took on the best at races like the Targa Florio (Qualified 2nd behind a Porsche 908), Le Mans (One driver failed to qualify), Nürburgring 500kms (9th), Barcelona 12hrs (DNF after 9hrs) and other such Endurance races, with often very encouraging initial results, was remarkable and testimony to the cars inherently good design as a road car. (see The History of the Unipower GT)

-The ONLY chassis that was truly 'Lightweight' was Chassis # UWF1007, a very special car built by UWF with bodywork supplied by Specialised Mouldings using a very flimsy thin lay-up of fibreglass, stiffened by the application of a latticework of carbon-fibre strands, a very innovative development at the time.
+Only two of these chassis were truly 'Lightweight' and were very special cars built by UWF with bodywork supplied by Specialised Mouldings using a very flimsy thin lay-up of fibreglass, stiffened by the application of a latticework of carbon-fibre strands, a very innovative development at the time.

-Factory 'Works' entered cars
+Factory 'Works' entered Competition GT cars

-766.2 April 1966 Survives today in UK
+January 1966 Survives today in UK

-UWF1XXX February 1969 Written off at Targa Florio 1969
+October 1968 Written off at Targa Florio 1969

-UWF1007 March 1969 Written off at Nürburgring 1970
+February 1969 Written off at Nürburgring 1970

-1266.9 December 1966 Survives today in UK
+December 1966 Survives today in UK

 July 1967 Survives today in the USA

 July 1968 Survives today in the USA

 Other non-factory cars were raced by a number of talented privateer entrants in the UK, Europe and the USA, many of which used modified 'road spec' cars rather than 'Comp GT spec' cars, again to good effect.